googlearchive/appengine-php-wordpress-starter-project/README.md

 To run WordPress locally on Windows and OS X, you can use the [Launcher](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_PHP), or you can run from the command line.

-The default is to use the PHP binaries bundled with the SDK:
+On Mac and Windows, the default is to use the PHP binaries bundled with the SDK:

     $ APP_ENGINE_SDK_PATH/dev_appserver.py path_to_this_directory